Types of Cybersecurity Threats

 Malware

-Malware is a combination of two words – "malicious" and "software" and describes any form of malicious code that is specifically designed to infiltrate a computer or device without authorised access.
-This umbrella term is used to encompass all the various different types of malware, from computer viruses to Trojan horses, regardless of the way it afflicts victims, how it behaves or what damage it causes.
+The term malware derives from the words ‘malicious’ and ‘software’, and refers to code specifically designed to infiltrate a computer or device without authorised access.
+This umbrella term is used to encompass all the various different types of malware, from computer viruses to Trojan horses, no matter how it attacks its victims or the severity of damage it leaves.
 While malware doesn’t cause damage to hardware, it can steal, delete and hijack your data while spying on your activity without you knowing.

 Spam